Jirobow/git-qr-code-dev/README.md

 ## Acknowledgments

-My most sincere thanks to [@jonasschmedtman](https://twitter.com/jonasschmedtman) for the inspiring course, and of course to the wonderful people at[Frontend Mentor](https://www.frontendmentor.io/)
+My most sincere thanks to [@jonasschmedtman](https://twitter.com/jonasschmedtman) for the inspiring course, and of course to the wonderful people at [Frontend Mentor](https://www.frontendmentor.io/)